emelleby/ilca-kns/memory-bank/systemPatterns.md

 - **Admin Dashboard**: Comprehensive tools for system administration

 ## Design Patterns

 - **Server Components**: UI components rendered on the server for performance
+- **Client Components**: Interactive UI components requiring the "use client"; directive.
 - **Role-Based Access Control**: Different capabilities based on user role
 - **Rich Content Editing**: Supporting text, media, and embedded content
 - **Mobile-First Design**: Optimized for mobile with responsive layouts
 - **Progressive Enhancement**: Core functionality works on all devices with enhanced experiences on capable devices
+- **Two-pass Rendering**: Technique used for client components with complex interactivity or potential external DOM interference during hydration, rendering a simplified version initially and the full interactive version on the client after mounting.

 ## Data Flow

 1. User authentication determines available capabilities
 2. Content creation flows through rich editing to storage
 3. Training data is captured, stored, and made available to appropriate users